ros2/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-CPP-Packages.rst

 ------------

 While launch files in ROS 1 are always specified using `.xml <https://wiki.ros.org/roslaunch/XML>`__ files, ROS 2 supports Python scripts to enable more flexibility (see `launch package <https://github.com/ros2/launch/tree/{REPOS_FILE_BRANCH}/launch>`__) as well as XML and YAML files.
-See `separate tutorial <Migrating-Launch-Files>` on migrating launch files from ROS 1 to ROS 2.
+See :doc:`separate tutorial <Migrating-Launch-Files>` on migrating launch files from ROS 1 to ROS 2.

 Example: Converting an existing ROS 1 package to use ROS 2
 ----------------------------------------------------------